Vishnu Purana: Third Amsa: Time

-The initial chapters of the third book of the Vishnu Purana presents its theory of Manvantaras, or Manus-ages (each 306.72 Million Years Long).
-This is premised upon the Hindu belief that everything is Cyclic, And Even Yuga (Era, Ages) start, mature and then dissolve.
+The initial chapters of the third book of the Vishnu Purana presents its theory of Manvantaras, (each 306.72 Million Years Long).
+This is premised upon the Hindu belief that everything is Cyclic, and even Yugas (Eras) start, complete and then end.
 Six manvantaras, states the text, have already passed, and the current age belong to the seventh.
-In each age, asserts the text, the Vedas are arranged into four, it is challenged, and this has happened twenty eight times already.
-Each time, a Veda Vyasa appears and he diligently organizes the eternal knowledge, with the aid of his students.
+In each age, asserts the text, the Vedas are arranged into four, it is changed, and this has happened twenty eight times already.
+Each time, a Vyasa appears and he diligently organizes the eternal knowledge, with the aid of his students.

 After presenting the emergence of Vedic schools, the text presents the ethical duties of the four Varnas in chapter 2.8, the four Ashrama (Stages) of the life of each human being in chapter 2.9, the rites of passage including wedding rituals in chapters 2.10 through 2.12, and Shraddha (Ancestral rites) in chapters 2.13 through 2.16.

-The Vishnu Purana asserts that the Brahmin should study the Shastras, worship gods and perform libations on behalf of others, the Kshatriya should maintain arms and protect the earth, the Vaishya should engage in commerce and farming, while the Shudra should subsist by profits of trade, service other varnas and through mechanical labor.
-The text asserts the ethical duties of all Varnas is to do good to others, never abuse anyone, never engage in calumny or untruth, never covet another person's wife, never steal another's property, never bear ill-will towards anyone, never beat or slay any human being or living being.
-Be diligent in the service of the gods, sages and guru, asserts the Purana, and seek the welfare of all creatures, one's own children and of one's own soul.
-Anyone, regardless of their varna or stage of life, who lives a life according to the above duties is the best worshipper of Vishnu, claims the Vishnu Purana.
-Similar statements on ethical duties of man are found in other parts of Vishnu Purana.
+The Vishnu Purana asserts that the Brahmana should study the Shastras, worship deities and perform libations on behalf of others, the Kshatriya should maintain arms and protect the earth, the Vaishya should engage in commerce and farming, while the Shudra should subsist by profits of trade, service other varnas and through mechanical labor.
+The text asserts the ethical duties of all Varnas is to do good to others, never abuse anyone, never engage in calumny or untruth, never covet another person's wife, never steal another's property, never bear ill-will towards anyone, never beat and kill anyone wrongfully.
+Be diligent in the service of the deities, sages and gurus, asserts the Purana, and seek the welfare of all creatures, one's own children and of one's own soul.
+Anyone, regardless of their varna or stage of life, who lives a life according to the above duties is the best worshipper of Vishnu and Lakshmi, says the Vishnu Purana.
+Similar statements on ethical things of people are found in other parts of Vishnu Purana.

 The text describes in chapter 2.9, the four stages of life as Brahmacharya (Student), Grihastha (Householder), Vanaprastha (Retirement) and Sannyasa (Renunciation, Mendicant).
 The text repeats the ethical duties in this chapter, translates Wilson.
 The chapters on Shraddha (Rites For Ancestors) describe the rites associated with a death in family, the preparation of the dead body, its cremation and the rituals after the cremation.

-The third book closes with the Legend Of Vishnu, through Mayamoha, helping the Devas win over Asuras, by teaching the Asuras heretical doctrines that deny the Vedas, who declare their contempt for the Vedas, which makes them easy to identify and thereby defeat.
+The third book closes with the Legend Of Vishnu, through Mayamoha, helping the Devas and Devis win over Asuras and Asuris by teaching the Asuras and Asuris heretical doctrines that deny the Vedas, who declare their contempt for the Vedas, which makes them easy to identify and all are killed.